 And so I began my walk from the center of Edinburgh to Leith.
 It was a glorious morning, and the sun shone brightly on a crisp April day.
 I had spent hours in my teenage room listening to this album, the cassette wearing down from overuse.
 I loved the brash, political lyrics, the thick, almost indecipherable Scottish accents, and the catchy melodies that were at once uplifting and defiant, yet soulful and melancholy.
 To a brooding teenager, it was the perfect playlist.

 When I realized I was going to be in Edinburgh for a few nights, I knew I had to make my way to Leith, and I knew that the Proclaimers’ Sunshine on Leith album would provide the soundtrack.
 My brisk walk matched the brisk lyrics, and I marched in step with the beat.
-And so I walked down the broad boulevard, headed for the sea and what I came to know as the Firth of Forth.
+And so I walked down the broad boulevard, headed for the sea and what I came to know as the Firth of Forth, marching to the beat of my chosen soundtrack:

 Along the way, I saw the history of Scotland, medieval and modern, unfold before me as the lyrics of “Cap in Hand” rang in my ears: